23 Best Italian desserts in Italy To Go For

 Sweet cannoli are tube-shaped and finger-sized Italian pastries filled with sweet cream that quite often contains ricotta cheese.

-Authentic Sicilian cannoli are filled with ricotta cheese, Sicilian Marsala wine, white vinegar, chocolate chips, and optionally chopped pistachios.
+Authentic Sicilian cannoli are filled with ricotta cheese, Sicilian Marsala wine, white vinegar, chocolate chips, and optionally, chopped pistachios.
+Read more: 15 Best Desserts from Sicily.

 Biscotti are famous traditional foods in Italy